-Growth Related Risks - Savaria's potential growth will place significant demands on management and other resources.
+Growth Related Risks - Savaria's potential growth can place significant demands on management and other resources.
 The Corporation's ability to manage its growth effectively will require it to continue to develop and improve its operational, financial and other internal systems, as well as its business development capabilities and to train, motivate and manage its employees.
-If Savaria is unable to finance and manage its growth effectively, such inability could have a material adverse effect on the quality of its products, its ability to retain key personnel and its business, financial condition and results of operations.
+If Savaria is unable to finance and manage its growth effectively, such inability could have a material adverse effect on the quality of its products, its ability to retain key personnel, its business, its financial condition and its operating results.

-Currency Fluctuations - Savaria realizes approximately 58% of its sales in U.S. dollars and accordingly is exposed to market risks related to foreign exchange fluctuations between the Canadian dollar and the U.S. dollar.
-As a result, any decrease in the value of the U.S. dollar relative to the Canadian dollar reduces Savaria's profitability.
+Currency Fluctuations - The Corporation realizes approximately 61% of its revenues in foreign currencies and accordingly is exposed to market risks related to foreign exchange fluctuations.
+Major exchange rate fluctuations could have a significant impact on its revenue and consequently on its gross margin.
 The Corporation partially compensates for these risks by purchasing materials in U.S. dollars and by using derivative financial instruments such as foreign exchange forward contracts.
-Under these contracts the Corporation is obligated to sell U.S. dollars at a fixed rate.
+These contracts oblige the Corporation to sell U.S. dollars at a fixed rate.